MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Create_1.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Create_1
+# create_1

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Starts the shadow copy creation process, using the current context and option settings.
-Requires at least one volume in the Shadow Copy Set.
+starts the shadow copy creation process, using the current context and option settings.
+Requires at least one volume in the shadow copy Set.

 ## Syntax